fullsushidev/MyAppTutorial/README.md

 **Welcome,**
 In this first book you will find Android related tutorials that will help you to explore the basics functionalities of Back4app.com

-> #### info::Disclaimer
+> #### info::Hint
-> To avoid compatibility issues in every tutorial you will find a box like these to inform you about what program versions were used in the tutorial.
+> To avoid compatibility issues and other errors, in each tutorial you will find a box like this to inform you about what programs versions were used to build it and other stuff that you would need.
+>